Heliopolis Palace: Interim (1958–1980)

 In 1958, the hotel was purchased by the Egyptian government and closed.
 It was used to house government offices.
 In January 1972, the building became the headquarters of the Federation of Arab Republics, the short-lived political union between Egypt, Libya and Syria, which gave it the current Arabic name of قصر الاتحادية Kasr Al Ittihadia ("Federation Palace").

 Presidential palace

 In the 1980s, after extensive renovation and restoration efforts, the building became an Egyptian presidential palace and the headquarters of the administration of the new president, Hosni Mubarak.
 Today it is perhaps one of the more restricted presidential palaces regarding access.
 It is surrounded by simple gardens.

+On December 4 2012, protesters opposed to Morsi’s 2012 constitutional declaration clashed with Morsi supporters (mainly Muslim Brotherhood members) the following day after getting attacked by them.
+The clashes led to at least 10 deaths to both sides, hundreds of injuries and the intervention of security forces, particularly the Republican Guard and Central Security Forces.
+Order was restored by the 6th of December.